grofers/legend/docs/enabling-monitoring.md

       targetPort: 80
 ```

-To get queue based metrics, enable per object metric collection using the prometheus.return_per_object_metrics = true, in the rabbitmq.conf.
+To get queue-based metrics, enable per object metric collection using the prometheus.return_per_object_metrics = true, in the rabbitmq.conf.
 More info here at  [Per Object Metrics](https://www.rabbitmq.com/prometheus.html#metric-aggregation) (This has a performance impact, so please read the docs for that).

-_Note:_ If using legend to configure RabbitMQ monitoring, remember to enable prometheus return_per_object_metrics, else most graphs won’t show any data
+_Note:_ If using the legend to configure RabbitMQ monitoring, remember to enable prometheus return_per_object_metrics, else most graphs won’t show any data

 # Couchdb